 5. Witnessing bravery at Nick’s Place.

 I spent an entire evening with two celebrity Food Network chefs and the men and women who make up Nick’s Place this week.
-Nick’s Place is a recovery home for men ages 20-26 struggling with addiction.
+Nick’s Place is a recovery home for men ages 20-26 struggling with addiction, located in Maryland.
 Many are in the court system, and many say they would be dead or homeless if they didn’t live there.

 The home was started by Rhea McVicker, a mom who lost her 22-year-old son, Nick, to the same dreaded disease two decades ago.
 I am so grateful my bosses gave me the opportunity to spend an entire 6 hours with these men and women – plus another 6 throughout the week to write it, work on the edit, and the web and social media parts of this story.
 Simply put, that doesn’t happen often.

 I was inspired by the openness, the honesty, the vulnerability and the bravery of these young men – who are facing some pretty tough stuff – in a situation that could be described as hopeless and, even, a black hole to climb out of.
 They are fighting that with the weapon of hope.
 And it’s pretty fearless stuff.
 What a lesson for us all.
 If you want to be inspired, Watch.

 4. The world is a small, small place